osisoft/APIDocumentationSandbox/content/api-reference/context/admin.md

 <a id="opIdAdmin_Reset Tracking (`assetrules` path)"></a>

 Resets the asset tracking table.
 If is specified it will only clear the entries for those assets.
+This will cause Rules to no longer identify rule-generated asset properties as rule-generated.
+That means Rules will not delete or edit those asset properties.
+Only call this route if directed to by OCS Support.

 ### Request
 ```text